 Since last couple of years, there has been a flurry of smart wearables in the market.
 But it never excited me to go for it as I never find them value for money.
 While basic ones don’t have any special features and the ones at the top of the spectrum were very expensive.

 But it is the future and Indian brand have started boarding this bus.
 Titan had entered the wearable market last year with Titan Juxt and then launched a safety smart watch under Sonata brand.
-This festive season, they have come up with Fastrack Reflex.
-It is priced at INR 1995 and is directly pitted against Xiaomi’s Mi Band 2.

 I have been using Fastrack Reflex since last week.
 Here is what I feel about it.